 There was also a couple of songs with local Glasgow musician, Eddi Reader and her husband too.

-Sadly we had to leave just before the end to ensure we caught our train in time but we had an amazing evening.
+The last train back to Perth leaves relatively early and this meant sadly we had to leave just before the end.
+We had an amazing evening.
 Expanded our music collection and added some new favourite songs in too.

-The Celtic Connections festival is on until the 5th February and there are plenty of talented musicians to go and see, workshops for all ages and some of them are even free!
+The Celtic Connections festival is an annual event and held at various venues across the city.
+There are always plenty of talented musicians to go and see, workshops for all ages and some of them are even free!
 Go and see something you wouldn’t normally go to – expand your music knowledge.